-Names in this article have been changed to protect the guilty.
+Names in this article have been altered to protect the guilty.

 The internet has ruined the family pet.
-When I was a kid, choosing our animal companion was a lot simpler.
-They were selected in various ways, none too complicated.
+When I was a kid, choosing an animal companion was simple.
+Selection took place in a variety of ways, none too complicated.
 Sometimes it was the adoption of a stray.
-Or by inheritance – a family member asking to take care of their beloved while on vacation, then never picking them back up.
+Or by inheritance – a family member asking to take care of their beloved while on vacation, then conveniently failing to pick them back up.

-Then we’d take them home and let Darwin figure out if they were a good fit for the family.
+Then we’d take it home and let Darwin figure out if it suited our family.
 You see, we lived on a farm.
 There was no such thing as leash laws.
-In our family culture they were considered inhumane.
-Dogs had the run of the place and for them it was heaven.
+In our family culture such restraints were considered inhumane.
+Dogs had the run of field and forest.
+It was heaven.

-If they visited the neighbors – let me quickly explain for city-bound readers.
-A neighbor qualifies as anyone “the next house over.”
+If they visited the neighbors – let me quickly explain for city-bound readers: A neighbor qualifies as anyone the next field over.
 That could mean a half-mile to ten.
-In our case, it was “the next field over.”
-But for a dog, crossing a field was like ambling to the other side of a room.
-Neighbors were neighborly and they would let us know when our dogs visited, and all was well.
-It wasn’t uncommon to get a call during dinner.
+But for a dog, crossing such distances was like ambling to the other side of a room.
+Neighbors were kind and would call if our animals overstayed their welcome.
+Mom was always nearest the phone when the phone rang, usually during dinner.

-Mom would nod to Dad, then he’d do the fatherly thing and scowl, put his fork down, hop in the car and go get the animal.
-Upon their return, sufficiently scolded, the dog would slink through the door behind him, head low, pretending to be sorry.
-We’d pretend to be mad, shake fingers, speak in deep tones, then feed him scraps under the table.
-That’s one lovely thing about dogs – they erase any evidence you didn’t like Mom’s eggplant casserole.
+Mom would nod toward Dad.
+He’d drop his fork, mutter a few obscenities, then hop into the car.
+Upon return, sufficiently scolded, the dog would slink through the door, head bowed, pretending to be sorry.
+The family would return the gesture, feigning anger by shaking fingers and speaking in deep tones, but I’d feed him scraps under the table.
+That’s one lovely thing about dogs – they erase all evidence of Mom’s eggplant casserole.

 “Digger is over here again.”

 “So sorry.
 What about Rex?
-Was he with Digger?”
+Is he with Digger?”

 A throat clearing.
 “No. Haven’t seen Rex for a bit.”